ahamilton/eris/README.md

 ### Summary

-Vigil shows a list of status reports for a given codebase, and keeps them up to date as the code changes.
+Vigil maintains an up-to-date set of reports for every file in a codebase.

 ### Installation